makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * eg the quick transition from a RANDOM-LIKE phase to BULK+SPIKES phase, followed by slow transition to a HEAVY-TAILED phase, as noted previously 1, is reminiscent of the dynamics on the Information Plane 25
-* our work, is the ﬁrst to perform a detailed analysis of the weight matrices
+* our work, is the first to perform a detailed analysis of the weight matrices
   * starting in 2018 with the WeightWatcher tool 6
   * two concurrent works 40,41
     * [40] G. Eilertsen, D. Jönsson, T. Ropinski, J. Unger, and A. Ynnerman.